gosulap/Track-Retriever/README.md

 When get_names is set to True get_tracks will return a list of the names of the tracks in your playlists When get_names is set to False get_tracks will return a list of the track_ids of the tracks in your playlists

+Parameters:
+    username - Spotify username
+    client_id - From spotify project
+    client_secret - From spotify project
+    redirect_uri - From spotify project
+    get_names - True when names of tracks need to be returned, False otherwise

-Note: All the parameters should be input as string except get_names
+Note: All the parameters should be strings except get_names
 '''